ovh/docs/pages/public_cloud/public_cloud_databases/databases_Best_Practices/guide.en-gb.md

 **Definition**: IAM is a framework for managing user identities and their access to resources securely.

-**Implementation at OVHcloud**: Use IAM to create users, groups, and policies in OVHcloud.
+**Implementation **: Use IAM to create users, groups, and policies in OVHcloud IAM.

 **Key Components**:
 1. **Users**: Individual accounts for people who need access to OVHcloud resources.